nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/document-types-in-web-ui.md

 ### Audio

-Audio is a document types dedicated to audio files management.
+Audio is a document type dedicated to audio files management.
 It provides a player from the document View to listen to it from the application.

 Audio documents can be [created and edited]({{page page='browse'}}#editing-content) like any other document type.
 They don't have any specific tab or action available.